The Photos: History

-Their scheduled appearance on BBC Television's Top of the Pops was cancelled due to industrial action.
 A second album, Crystal Tips and Mighty Mice, was released in promotional form in 1981, but withdrawn before it reached the shops, and reissued by Cherry Red Records in 2008.
-Wu left the band in 1981, to be replaced by Che, and The Photos split up later that year.
+Wu left the band in 1981, to be replaced by Ché Zuro, and The Photos split up later that year.

 Wu went on to release some generally poorly received solo singles during 1982 and 1983, and then joined Steve Strange to form the duo Strange Cruise in 1986.

 The Photos reformed without Wu, although this line-up only released one single, "There's Always Work", in 1983.
 Later, when Harrison had left the band, they reformed briefly with Angus Hines playing drums.
 They were joined by Wu for a one-off gig at London's Marquee Club, before finally disbanding.
 Steve Eagles became guitarist in Ted Milton's Blurt, and later formed Bang Bang Machine.
 Oliver Harrison went on to become a filmmaker.

 In 2022, members of the original Satan's Rats collaborated with Pussycat and the Dirty Johnsons frontwoman Puss Johnson as "Satan's Cats".